MengQiuchen/cPeaks/Tutorials/docs/Tutorials.md

 #### Detailed data

-For more detailed information, you can download the cPeaks resource files from the following link: [cPeaks resource](https://cloud.tsinghua.edu.cn/f/6460b32917224d32aef1/?dl=1).
+For additional details, download the cPeaks resource files from the following link: [cPeaks resource](https://cloud.tsinghua.edu.cn/f/6460b32917224d32aef1/?dl=1).
 The file contains basic information, cPeaks annotation, and integration with biological data.
 It consists of 15 columns, each providing specific details about the cPeaks:

 | Column Name | Column Description |
 | ----------- | ------------------ |